Constitution of TMUA

 Article XI – Adoption

-The Constitution shall be in full force and effect from and after its approval by a two-thirds (2/3) vote of the Full members of the Association present and voting and after approval by the Texas Municipal League Board.
+The Constitution shall be in full force and effect from and after its approval by a two-thirds (2/3) vote of the Full members of the Association present and voting and after approval by the Texas Municipal League Executive Director or Board.